Spa Resort Hawaiians: In popular culture

 The 2006 film Hula Girls was based on the story of the founding of the resort.

 The resort is featured in the manga series Rent-A-Girlfriend, where it serves as the setting for the Paradise and My Girlfriend Arc.
-In August 2025, a collaboration between Rent-A-Girlfriend and Spa Resort Hawaiians was announced to celebrate the 60th anniversary of the resort, which will run from September 13 to November 30, 2025.
+A collaboration between Rent-A-Girlfriend and Spa Resort Hawaiians, which celebrated the 60th anniversary of the resort, ran from September 13 to November 30, 2025.
 Sora Amamiya, Chizuru's Japanese voice actress, and Masayuki Akasaka, Kibe's Japanese voice actor, appeared at a special event to commemorate the collaboration on October 19.
-On October 29, the resort announced that the collaboration had been extended until November 30 due to popular demand.
+Yū Serizawa, Mini's Japanese voice actress, also promoted the collaboration on November 23.
+The resort promoted the fourth and fifth seasons of the anime adaptation.

-The resort features heavily in the plot of the 2021 anime film Hula Fulla Dance, which was made to commemorate the tenth anniversary of the 2011 Tōhoku earthquake and tsunami.
+The resort features heavily in the plot of the 2021 anime film Hula Fulla Dance, which was made to commemorate the tenth anniversary of the Tōhoku earthquake and tsunami.